-Webster University’s Master of Science in Forensic Accounting Program is a 36 credit hour program that consists of 12 courses designed for serious professionals.
+Webster University’s Master of Science in Forensic Accounting Program consists of graduate courses designed for serious professionals.
 In this graduate program, students will learn to detect fraud, accounting schemes, off balance sheet financing, fictitious sales, valuation of businesses and more.

 - Graduates of this program will have the tools to participate in successful financial investigations.
 They will also be able to effectively communicate in a variety of criminal and civil financial matters both in and out of the court room.